precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-pastix-build.md

 ## Building PaStiX dependencies

 It is assumed that all these libraries will be built on the user home folder, `~`.
 Minor modifications will be required otherwise.
 PaStiX requires OpenBLAS, hwloc, Scotch and PaRSEC.
 All of these will be built before PaStiX itself.
+We need to build them from source because specific flags are necessary to work with CalculiX' version of PaStiX, mostly the use of 8 bytes integers.

 ### Building OpenBLAS